-For example, if a book is at the ‘first draft’ stage and contains many very simple errors, we will say no. If a book’s formatting and structure are non-existent (e.g. it has no paragraphs) we will also say no. If the book sentence structure is ‘unusual’ (most common when English is not the writer’s first language), we will reject the manuscript with the suggestion that further 'low level’ editorial work is applied before it is ready for a book edit.
+For example, if a book is at the ‘first draft’ stage and contains many very simple errors, we will say no. If a book’s formatting and structure are non-existent (e.g. it has no paragraphs) we will also say no. If the book sentence structure is ‘unusual’ (most common when English is not the writer’s first language), we will reject the manuscript with the suggestion that further 'low level’ editorial work is applied before it is ready for a developmental editing edit.

 The second most common reason we say no to a book is that we don’t have the editorial experience for the genre.

 We pride ourselves on both having experience in editing and deep genre knowledge.
 We spend a lot of time talking to writers, publishers and agents and have a good understanding of what the current trends in the marketplace look like.

 This means that if your book is not within a genre in which we specialize, we are not the best people for the job.
 If the match with our professional editor is not right, then we will say no.

 If you are not sure if we will accept your book’s genre, just email and ask.